edgi-govdata-archiving/overview/GSoC_Proposal_Automated_Change_Monitoring_ML_NLP.md

 Priority_new = Priority_old - updation_value
 ```
 #### Sentiment
 **Sentiment**, by dictionary, refers to an idea / opinion / a belief.
 However, **sentiment**, in this context, means - how _useful/relevant/meaningful_ the change was.

 If the confidence value as well as rating is high, it results in a larger updation value.
 Now, if that change belongs to the category of relevant change, it is a positive sentiment.
 Hence, it will automatically get higher priority.

 On the other hand, if the change is irrelevant or less meaningful, we can safely reduce the priority (termed as a negative sentiment).

-After assigning priorities to every change, sort them in descending order (i.e. change with highest priority value first)
+After assigning the priorities to every change, we can sort them in a descending order (i.e. change with highest priority value first).

 ### Deduction
 + **Higher the value obtained from the equation, more the priority assigned to that particular change. (important change)**